Will European solidarity continue? News. Last Minute France, Russia headlines and events

 - Venezuela ranks first in food inflation in Latin America.

-- News “Israel strikes at Damascus airport.”
+- Biden’s border security statement.
 Last Minute WORLD headlines and events